kebbidailynews/kebbidailynewsafrica/content/news/2025-07-21-software-development-in-nigeria-2025-riding-the-20-growth-wave-by-2026.md

 ---
-title: "Software Development in Nigeria 2025: Riding the 20% Growth Wave by 2026"
+title: "Software Development in Nigeria 2025: Riding excellent Growth Wave by 2026"
-excerpt: Nigeria’s tech sector, valued at $5 billion, is driven by a young, skilled workforce and global demand for software solutions
+excerpt: Nigeria’s tech sector, is driven by a young, skilled workforce and global demand for software solutions
 summary: Software development in Nigeria is a goldmine in 2025, with 20% growth by 2026.
 Start now to ride the wave of global demand and local innovation.
 author: Ekemini Thompson